Push Notification API Best Practices

 The right push notification API makes all the difference.
 The API you select will determine the ease of integration, customization options, and overall reliability.
 There are a lot of options out there, but you can find the best choice by considering:

-• Reliability: Ensure the API delivers consistently without significant downtime or delays.
+• Reliability: Ensure the API delivers consistently without significant downtime or delays, including reliable push service attempts and the ability to handle delivery when devices are offline.

 • Ease of integration: Look for an API that offers straightforward integration with your existing tech stack.
 Clear documentation and support are also a bonus.